 Wide field of view

-High range accuracy
+High range resolution

 Arbe products are designed to meet the highest industry safety and compliance standards.
 Additionally, the company is committed to addressing fundamental functionality concerns including the elimination of false alarms, mutual radar interference, and protection of the system from cyber attacks.